-Whole grains offer a more healthful alternative to highly processed or refined grains.
+Whole grains are a more nutritious alternative to highly processed or refined grains.
 They contain the endosperm, bran, and germ of a grain.
 Refined grains contain only the endosperm, offering less nutritional benefit.

-The main difference is that whole grains have more vitamins and minerals, whereas refined grains only include the starchy part of the grain.
+The main difference is that whole grains have more fiber, whereas refined grains include only the starchy part of the grain.
 Eating the starchy endosperm alone may cause a person’s blood sugar levels to rise rapidly.

 - brown rice